Skip to content

 Why isn't our data making us money?

-This is the problem with modern marketing: companies have a lot of data but not a lot of useful information.
-Most of the time, marketing teams have too many dashboards, data, and KPIs to handle, but they don't have the information they need to make smart choices.
+This is the problem with modern marketing: companies have a lot of data but not much useful information.
+Most of the time, marketing teams have too many dashboards, data, and KPIs to manage, yet they lack the information they need to make smart choices.
 Campaigns are started based on guesses, the target audience is still too big, and opportunities to make things more personal are missed.

 The lack of data isn't a problem.
 It's not being able to make sense of the data you have.
-This is where AI is starting to change the game by helping companies make money from raw data.
+This is where AI is starting to change the game by helping companies monetize raw data.

 The Reality: Why CRM Data Often Fails to Deliver Value